Table of Contents

 • Associated sensor (ON/OFF): Select the sensor corresponding to the relay

 • Associated meters: Select one or more meters.
-Usually, the meter corresponding to the relay meter.
+Normally the meter related to the relay meter.

 At least one meter (generally electrical).
-There is also the possibility to associate a water meter for Washaccess, for example.
+It is also possible to associate a water meter for Washaccess, for example.

 5. Inveo RFID Card Readers